Making a Complaint About a Licensed Child Care Facility

 If you are concerned about the health, safety or well-being of a child in a licensed child day care facility, please make a complaint immediately.
 Complaints can be made to your local Health Authority Community Care Facility Licensing office.

-If you are concerned that a child care provider may be caring for more than two children or a sibling group, not related to them, at any one time, you may file a complaint with your local Health Authority Community Care Facility Licensing office.
+If you are concerned that a child care provider may be caring for more than two children or a sibling group, not related to them, without a licence, you may file a complaint with your local Health Authority Community Care Facility Licensing office.

 When making a complaint, please give as much as information as you can.
 Please include: